ricobuilds/gpt2markdown/README.md

 > 🎉 `Say no to manual copying of your ChatGPT conversations to your notes, Notion etc.`

-This is a chrome extension that adds export capabilities to save your conversations with ChatGPT to Notion.
+This is a chrome extension that allows for the exporting of ChatGPT conversations to Notion